-Can I use Spectrasonics Virtual Instruments or libraries to create loops or samples for distribution if I'm layering them with other sounds or doing a lot of creative processing?
+Can I use Spectrasonics Virtual Instruments to create samples for distribution?

 What if it's just for my own use and I don't distribute the samples I've created?

 If you're a licensed user, you are welcome to use your Spectrasonics Virtual Instruments and libraries to create new audio samples and loops for your own use.
-The important thing is not to distribute them.
+They can be distributed within in a musical context only.
 Please see the Sampling FAQs section for more details.

 Can I use the demo songs?